IntersectMBO/plutus-apps/doc/adr/0001-record-architecture-decisions.rst

 In order to do that, there is practice called architectural decision records ("ADR"), that we can integrate into our workflow.

-This does not replace actual architecture documentation, but provides contributors:
+This does not replace actual architecture documentation, but provides people who are contributing:

 * the means to understand architectural and design decisions that were made
 * a framework for proposing changes to the current architecture